 - A. Grading for septic systems, evapotranspiration systems, and alternative systems shall be included in the calculations for land disturbance limitations unless: - 1.
-The Disturbed Area is brought back to original Natural Grade contours, treated with an approved aging agent and planted to blend with surrounding natural growth, - 2.
+The disturbed areaDisturbed Area is brought back to original natural gradeNatural Grade contours, treated with an approved aging agent and planted to blend with surrounding natural growth, - 2.
 Special landscape plans for evapotranspiration systems shall be submitted to the Town Engineer.
-Plans shall show the appropriate vegetation and supplemental irrigation systems approved by the Town Engineer. - B. Grading for utility lines, including water and sewer lines and lateral lines, electric, gas, telephone and cable services, shall be included within the calculations for land disturbance limitations unless: - 1.
-Trenches are placed under a Driveway, under paving or in other areas already counted as disturbed, - 2.
-Trenches and related Disturbed Areas are restored to appear as original ground, color treated and planted to blend with surrounding natural growth.
+Plans shall show the appropriate vegetation and supplemental irrigation systems approved by the Town Engineer. - B. Grading for utility lines, including water and sewer lines and lateral lines, electric, gas, telephone and cable services, shall be included within the calculations for land disturbance limitations unless: - Trenches are placed under a drivewayDriveway, under paving or in other areas already counted as disturbed, or - Trenches and related disturbed areaDisturbed Areas are restored to appear as original ground, color treated and planted to blend with surrounding natural growth.